protectione055/gfe_driver_gtx/README.md

 execute the updates specified by a [graphlog file](https://github.com/whatsthecraic/graphlog) and run the kernels of the Graphalytics suite: BFS, PageRank (PR), local triangle counting (LCC), weighted shortest paths (SSSP), weakly connected components (WCC) and community detection through label propagation (CDLP).
+In our paper we reported all insert experiments, all update experiments, and mixed workload experiment.
+We also ran Graphalytics experiment but due to space we did not present the results in our papaer.
 ### Build

 #### Requisites